-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).
+If you average the scores, use the average to report the scores.

-C9 Percent submitting SAT scores 63% Number submitting SAT scores 57 C9 Percent submitting ACT scores 59% Number submitting ACT scores 53
+C9Percent submitting SAT scores70% Number submitting SAT scoresC9Percent submitting ACT scores41% Number submitting ACT scores

+C9 25th Percentile 75th Percentile

+SAT Composite 1445 1560

 C9 SAT Evidence-Based Reading

-and Writing 710 770
+and Writing 695 770

-C9 SAT Math 740 800
+C9 SAT Math 755 800

-SAT Essay

-C9 ACT Composite 33 35
+C9 ACT Composite 34 35

-C9 ACT Math 31 35
+C9 ACT Math 34 36

-C9 ACT English 33 35
+C9 ACT English 34 36

 C9 ACT Writing